 We operate a secure entry system.
 A member of staff will open the door to welcome you each day.
-Please also close the gate in the school playground to ensure the safety of the children in the school.

-At the end of the session, the parent or carer should always sign the child out before leaving.
 Should someone different be collecting your child, please inform the Keyworker as the child will not be allowed to leave with any other adult unless it has been pre-arranged.
-Please keep the ELCC informed of any changes to your emergency contact information
+Please keep the Nursery informed of any changes to your emergency contact information.